Virtual Coulomb branch and vertex functions: Introduction

 To solve this obstacle, our idea is to introduce \emph{nontrivial perfect obstruction theories} in the definition of the Coulomb branch, as well as the convolution product.
 Concretely, we consider symmetric relative perfect obstruction theories for the projection\footnote{This only works in the abelian case.
 In general, one works with $\cT \to \Gr_\sG$.
 See Section \ref{sec-virtual-BFN}.} $\cR \to \Gr_\sG$, where the obstruction part is the dual of the deformation part.
 This then defines virtual pullbacks from $\Gr_\sG$ to $\cR$, which are virtual analogues of the structure sheaves $r_d$.

 To make this definition work for the convolution product, we need to deal with l.c.i. morphisms equipped with obstruction theories of amplitude in $[-2, 0]$, which are not perfect in the usual sense.
-In Section \ref{sec-v-i-t}, we define the \emph{virtual l.c.i. pullback} for such maps, by treating the obstruction part as a virtual normal bundle which then appears in the denominator.
+In Section \ref{sec-v-i-t}, we define the \emph{virtual l.c.i. pullback} for such maps, by treating the obstruction part as a virtual normal bundle, which then appears in the denominator.

 The construction results in a definition of the \emph{virtual $K$-theoretic quantized Coulomb branch} in Section \ref{sec-v-c-b}.
-The relations for the example $T^*\bP^n$ then looks like
+In particular, the ``excess" part of the obstruction has to carry a nontrivial equivariant weight $y = q^{-1} \hbar$ for the definition to work.
+Here $q$ is the quantization parameter coming from the scaling of the formal disk, and $\hbar$ is a new parameter, implicilly identified with the scaling of the cotangent fiber $T^*\sN$.
+The virtual Coulomb branch is then an $\hbar$-deformation of BFN's Coulomb branch, with the coefficient ring appropriately localized.